Guide: studying in Greenland

 Bodil Tingsby

-If you are a citizen of a Nordic country, you can study in Greenland on an equal footing with Greenlandic students.
+If you are Danish or a citizen of a Nordic country, you can study in Greenland on an equal footing with Greenlandic students.
 You can therefore apply for admission to a Greenlandic educational institution, where you can study free of charge.

 Application and admission

 In order to be admitted to an educational institution in Greenland, you must of course meet the academic requirements.
 You should be aware that there may be a requirement for Greenlandic language skills, and much of the teaching is in Greenlandic, particularly in vocational education.
+Irrespective of whether you are applying for admission to secondary school, vocational training or a university course, it is a good idea to contact the institution first, to obtain proper guidance.

 State educational grants in Greenland